 What to do: If you’re still on the service and suspect you are corresponding with a fake profile, report it to OurTime and block the profile in question.

 SCAM #2: In Search of Cash

 This is often step 2 for those who have fake profiles.
 Step 1 is luring you in and establishing contact.
 Once that has happened, they will say whatever it takes to get you to trust them.
 Their goal all along is money.
 Red flags to look for: They declare extreme attachment to you very quickly, without ever meeting.
-They claim to travel a lot, usually for work, and be very successful.
+They claim to travel a lot, usually for work and be very successful.
 They list a multitude of hobbies meant to appeal to many personality types, as you aren’t their only victim.
 While they’re pursuing you, they are also pursuing other people.

-Whomever takes the bait will be focused on and asked for cash/money wire, to help them during an emergency, to prevent dire straits, or as a temporary loan.
+Whoever takes the bait will be focused on and asked for cash/money wire, to help them during an emergency, to prevent dire straits, or as a temporary loan.
 If you worry you’re dealing with a scammer or others think you might be, conduct a comprehensive online search through Social Catfish.
 Social Catfish is reverse searching which lets you scour the internet through comprehensive algorithm-based searches.
 The site looks through all major search engines and social media accounts.
-This will let you background check the person you’ve been talking with through only their email address, name, username, phone number, social media accounts, and more.
+This will let your background check the person you’ve been talking with through only their email address, name, username, phone number, social media accounts, and more.

 What to do: Stop contact with the individual.
 Forget about the compliments they’ve given you.
 If you are involved with a scammer and confront them, without ever having given cash, they will likely block you.
 If you have already given them funds, review the FTC’s plan of action: https://www.consumer.ftc.gov/blog/2018/02/has-online-love-interest-asked-you-money